JoshCheek/seeing_is_believing/Readme.md

 Known Issues
 ============

-* There are expressions which continue on the next line even though the previous line is a valid expression, e.g. "3\n.times { |i| i }" which will blow up.
-This is a fundamental flaw in the algorithm and will either require a smarter algorithm, or some sort of more sophisticated parsing in order to handle correctly
-* `BEGIN/END` breaks things and I probably won't take the time to fix it, becuase it's nontrivial, but there is currently a cuke for it
+* `BEGIN/END` breaks things and I probably won't take the time to fix it, becuase it's nontrivial and its really meant for command-line scripts, but there is currently a cuke for it
 * Heredocs aren't recorded.
 It might actually be possible if the ExpressionList were to get smarter
 * Return statements are dealt with poorly, causing some situations where you could capture and display a value to not capture